dimajix/flowman/docs/setup/config.md

   [Impala Catalog plugin](../plugins/impala.md) whenever a Hive table is updated.
 The `REFRESH` statements will always be executed by the plugin.

+- `flowman.externalCatalog.ignoreErrors` *(type: boolean)* *(default:false)*
+  If enabled (i.e. set to `true`), then Flowman will ignore all errors from external catalogs like Impala.
+This is desired in many cases, such that these will not block processing.

 ### Execution related Properties